-The 10 Best Medical Benefits for the Military and Their Families
+The 10 Best Medical Benefits for the Military & Their Families

 Ranking the Best Medical Benefits for Members of the Military and Their Families

-TRICARE is a big part of being a service member.
+TRICARE is an essential aspect of your military benefits, and a big part of being a service member.
 TRICARE is the health care program of the United States Department of Defense Military Health System.
-Within TRICARE and the military as a whole there are many different medical benefits.
+Within TRICARE and the military as a whole, there are many different medical benefits.
 Here are 10 of the best of those.

 1) Breast Pumps and Supplies

 TRICARE offers breast pumps, breast pump supplies, and breastfeeding counseling at no cost to new military moms.
-This includes service member moms as well as military spouses, and every branch qualifies, including the National Guard and Reserves.
-This benefit allows for one breast pump for every one birth event, either birth or adoption.
+This includes service member moms, as well as military spouses, and every branch, qualifies, including the National Guard and Reserves.
+This benefit allows for one breast pump for every birth event, either birth or adoption.

 2) United Concordia